terwanerik/HTTPCodable/README.md

 ## Getting started

-HTTPCodable can be added to your project either using [Carthage](https://github.com/Carthage/Carthage) or Swift package manager.
+HTTPCodable can be added to your project either using Swift package manager.

 If you want to depend on HTTPCodable in your project, it's as simple as adding a `dependencies` clause to your `Package.swift`: